 What Are the Costs Associated with Part D

-- Annual Deductible – the allowable Medicare Part D deductible in 2024 is $545.
+The allowable Part D deductible changes every year.
 In 2025 it is $590.
-Depending on the plan you choose, you may pay the full deductible, a partial deductible, or have the deductible waived entirely.
+In 2026 this will increase to $615.
+Depending on the insurer and plan you choose, you may pay the full deductible, a partial deductible, or have the deductible waived entirely.
 You will pay the network discounted price for your medications until you have reached the deductible amount.
-At that point you enter what is called the Initial Coverage stage.

-In 2025 several provisions from the Inflation Reduction Act will be rolled out to help reduce prescription drug costs.
-This includes the following changes effective January 1, 2025:
+In 2025 several provisions from the Inflation Reduction Act rolled out to help reduce prescription drug costs.
+These will continue for 2026.
+This includes:

-- Eliminating the “Donut Hole,” and putting a $2,000 out of pocket annual spending cap on Part D drugs.
-This significantly lowers the $8,000 cap in 2024.
+• Eliminating the “Donut Hole,” and putting a $2,000 out of pocket annual spending cap on Part D drugs.
+The out of pocket maximum will likely be increased to $2,100 in 2026.
 This provision applies to all Part D plans, whether stand alone or part of a Medicare Advantage plan.
-Your Part D premiums do not count toward the $2,000.
-Any deductible, copays, and coinsurances you pay out of pocket for your covered medications will count toward the cap.
+Any deductible, copays, and coinsurances you pay out of pocket for your covered medications will count toward the cap, however separate premium payments do not count.

-- Implementing the Medicare Prescription Payment Plan to help Medicare beneficiaries pay for their medications.
-This voluntary, opt-in program helps spread Part D costs out over the year in monthly installments.
+• Implementing the Medicare Prescription Payment Plan to help Medicare beneficiaries pay for their medications.
+While it will not save you money, this voluntary, opt-in program helps spread your Part D prescription costs out over the year in monthly installments.
+Instead of paying the pharmacy when you pick up your medications, you will receive a monthly bill from your insurer.
 This will protect beneficiaries with expensive medications from incurring high prescription costs in any given month, making their prescriptions easier to afford.
+If you enrolled in the program in 2025 you will automatically be enrolled again for 2026.
+If you no longer wish to participate you will need to let your insurer know you wish to opt out.

 When to Enroll